Eleanor Janega

-Eleanor Janega is an American broadcaster and medievalist.
+Eleanor Janega (/ˈjɑːnəɡə/ YAH-nə-gə) is an American broadcaster and medievalist.
 Her scholarship focuses on gender and sexuality; apocalyptic thought; propaganda; and the urban experience, in the late medieval period.

 Biography

-Despite her initial interest in pursuing Chinese history in college, particularly the 17th century transition from the Ming Dynasty to the Qing dynasty, upon encountering professors Barbara Rosenwein and Theresa Gross-Diaz at Loyola University Chicago, she says, "It was over," and her career studying Medieval history had begun.

-Janega gained her undergraduate degree in History (with honours) from Loyola University Chicago, and holds an MA (with distinction) in Medieval Studies and a PhD in history, both from University College London.
-Her doctoral thesis on the 14th-century Bohemian preacher Milíč of Kroměříž was titled Jan Milíč of Kroměříž and Emperor Charles IV: Preaching, Power, and the Church of Prague, and was supervised by Martyn Rady.
+Janega was raised in Tacoma, Washington.
+She gained her BA in history (with honours) from Loyola University Chicago, and holds an MA (with distinction) in Medieval Studies and a PhD in history from University College London.
+She completed her PhD in 2015, writing her doctoral thesis on the 14th-century Bohemian preacher Milíč of Kroměříž.
+Her thesis was supervised by Martyn Rady, and was titled Jan Milíč of Kroměříž and Emperor Charles IV: Preaching, Power, and the Church of Prague.

 She is a guest teacher in the London School of Economics Department of International History, and teaches a standalone online course on Medieval Gender and Sexuality.

 Janega co-hosts the Going Medieval documentary strand on the History Hit streaming service.
-She also co-hosts the Gone Medieval podcast, and has appeared as a talking head on radio and television.
+She also co-hosts the Gone Medieval podcast as well as the "We're Not So Different" podcast and has appeared as a talking head on radio and television.